A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type: Applications and Discussions

 \subsection{Extension of results to more general situations}

 In this subsection, we extend the arguments to a cscK manifold $X$ which admits non-trivial holomorphic vector fields.
-In Remark~\ref{remark Futaki invariant}, we already mentioned the results can be extended to the case where $X$ is Futaki-invariant.
 We will show that if we choose the blow-up points carefully, the gluing construction we have still work under some modifications.
 Now to construct cscK metric on $X_{r_{\ep}}$ piece, we define function

 which are homogeneous solutions to $L_{\omega_{Euc}}$.
 On the gluing annulus, these can be perturbed to $\tilde{G}$, which are homogeneous solutions to $L_{\omega_X}$ on $B_{r_0}^*$ for sufficiently small $r_0$.
 We define the deficiency space as in \cite{AP09} Section 4.1